 Much like the importance of a professional medical interpreter in a hospital, a multilingual home care worker will provide a sense of security and comfort for their clients during times of need.
 If a person is unable to accurately communicate health complications, he or she runs the risk of ending up in a dangerous situation.
 Being able to communicate comfortably will also create an overall better experience for the client.
 It’s also important to note that Healthcare interpretation skills and healthcare translation skills reduce the need for people to hire both in-home aid and a professional interpreter or a medical interpreter, which can be extremely costly.

-What Languages are Most Important for Multilingual Home Care Workers?
+What Languages are Most Important for the Industry?

 In the U.S. today, the languages most spoken in the home (besides English) include: Spanish, Mandarin and Cantonese Chinese, French and French Creole, Tagalog, Vietnamese, Korean, German, Arabic and Russian.
 A customized Language Training program for Home Care Workers helps laborers develop a working knowledge of the aforementioned languages, enabling any home care professional to expand their market reach within the industry.